LouvAndTech/ModManager_StardewValley/README.md

 # ModManager_StardewValley
-Try to create a visual mod manager for stardew valley
+Create a visual mod manager for stardew valley

+## Disclosure !
+This projet is in standby and will not continue any futher for now, if anyone want to continue, feel free to fork.